doruit/Browsing-Companion-DOM-snapshot-injection/README.md

 This project demonstrates a shoe e-commerce website where an AI chatbot assistant can:
 - See which products are currently visible on the user's screen
+- **Distinguish between visible products and those below the fold** (requiring scrolling)
+- Guide users to scroll when matching products are further down the page
 - Provide personalized recommendations based on user preferences (B2B/B2C, category filters)
 - Answer questions about visible products using context from DOM snapshots
 - Maintain conversation history and user preferences